julianbohm/coffee-blog/README.md

   - Users can comment, rate and blog posts from oder users.
   - Comments section allows discussion and exchange of coffee experiences.

-- **Featured Articles and Recommendations**
-  - Curated lists of must-try coffee beans, and cafés.

 - **Admin Panel for Content Moderation**
   - Admins can manage posts, comments, rates and user interactions.